Youngchul-Shin/Youngchul-Shin.github.io/_pages/publications.md

 ## Submitted Papers
 * Two-stage Robust Optimization Approach for Integrated Supply Chain with Hybrid-dark Stores
 * An Efficient Algorithm for Skyport Location Problem with Choice-based Demand Model
-* New Mathematical Formulation for Idle OHT Vehicle Repositioning: Maximization of Repositioning Success Probability
 * An Efficient Algorithm for Void Fills Insertion in E-commerce Parcel Boxes: A Smart Packaging System
 * Scenario Decomposition Approach for Mobile Multi-Agent Monitoring under Failure
 * Next-Day Demand based Last-Mile Delivery Route Optimization with Collection of Reusable Bags